microsoft/terminal/doc/contributing.md

 Therefore, if you do file issues, or create PRs, please keep an eye on your GitHub notifications.
 If you do not respond to requests for information, your issues/PRs may be closed automatically.

 ---
+## Reporting Security Issues

+**Please do not report security vulnerabilities through public GitHub issues.** Instead, please report them to the MSRC.
+See [Security.md](../SECURITY.md) for more information.

 ## Before you start, file an issue